rootsdev/roots-search/readme.md

 Install
 -------

-Install the latest release in the [Chrome Webstore](https://chrome.google.com/webstore/detail/rootssearch/aolcffalbhpnojekmimmelebjchjmmgn).
+Install the latest release in the [Chrome Web Store](https://chrome.google.com/webstore/detail/rootssearch/aolcffalbhpnojekmimmelebjchjmmgn).

 To install the latest development from source: